ahma-hub/analysis/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5414107.svg)](https://doi.org/10.5281/zenodo.5414107)
 ### File lists
-In order to update the location of the data, you previously dowloaded, inside the lists you need to run the script ``update_lists.sh``:
+In order to update the location of the data, you previously dowloaded, inside the lists please run the script ``update_lists.sh``:

 ```
-./update_lists  [directory where are stored the list] [directory where are stored the traces]
+./update_lists  [directory where the lists are stored] [directory where the downloaded spectograms are stored]
 ```

 This must be applyed to directoies ```list_selected_bandwidth``` and ```list_reduced_dataset``` respectively associated to the datasets: ```traces_selected_bandwidth.zip``` and ```raw_data_reduced_dataset.zip```

 ## Machine Learning (ML)
-To run the computation of the all the machine learning experiments, you can use the scripts ``run_ml_on_reduced_dataset.sh`` and ``run_ml_on_extracted_bandwidth.sh``:
+To run the computation of all the machine learning experiments, you can use the scripts ``run_ml_on_reduced_dataset.sh`` and ``run_ml_on_extracted_bandwidth.sh``:

 ```